 But, before you decide on a high-intensity interval training (HIIT) session tonight, you may want to read about the drawbacks of exercise before bed in the next section.

+But it’s not just about your circadian rhythm.
 When you exercise, your body releases elevated amounts of stress hormones — adrenaline and cortisol.
 These hormones, along with a spike in your metabolic rate, heart rate, and blood pressure, raise your core body temperature during cardio (or any kind of workout, really).

 When your body is in stress mode and battling a higher-than-normal body temperature, you naturally find it harder to fall asleep.
 Even if you do somehow manage to doze off, the same 2019 meta-analysis discussed in the previous section notes that vigorous exercise before bed lowers your sleep efficiency, thereby reducing your total sleep time.